-The Society operates a peer-reviewed scheme to award a limited number of grants to its members.
+The Society operates a peer-reviewed scheme to award a number of grants to its members.
 Grants of up to €550 in support of musicological research and grants of up to €300 in support of conference presentations (national or international and with or without travel) may be awarded to postgraduate research students, non-affiliated scholars or academics without recourse to institutional funds.
+The SMI reserves the right to limit the number of grants awarded and/or to award smaller sums, depending on budgetary restraints.

 To qualify for consideration, applicants must be in good standing with the Society and have been a member for a minimum of six months at the point of application.
 Applications for grants must be made at least two months in advance of the research activity or conference concerned.
 Grants are payable to successful applicants on production of receipts as detailed below, after the research or presentation has been completed.